Encapsulated Coffee Brewer Science

 As Jonathan Gagne has pointed out (TPofC, p105), “for gravity-driven brews, the bed of the coffee is our best filter to retain fines and produce a clean cup.”

-The SSC Brewer has a two-stage filter process.
-The encapsulated coffee bed in the filter body serves as the primary filter, which controls flow-rate and therefore the extraction of the coffee flavors.
+The SSC Brewer can be thought of as having a two-stage filter process.
+The encapsulated coffee bed in the filter body serves as the primary filter, which controls flowrate and therefore the extraction of the coffee flavors.
 Users can then apply a secondary filter, if they wish to, using the included fine-mesh metal filter or a paper filter to modify the ‘texture’ and ‘cleanliness’ of the coffee to suit their preferences.
 The paper filter will remove many of the coffee oils that are extracted as an emulsion rather than being dissolved by the water.

-This design removes any issues associated with ‘clogging’ of the filter, as if a secondary metal or paper filter is used it does not affect the the flow-rate (unless the wrong type of paper filter is used - see FAQs).
+This design removes any issues associated with ‘clogging’ of the filter, as if a secondary metal or paper filter is used it does not affect the flowrate (unless the wrong type of paper filter is used - see FAQs).

-A tertiary (or third) filter can be added by staking two of the Adaptors with paper filters in them.
+A tertiary (or third) filter can be added by stacking two of the Adaptors with paper filters in them (or metal then paper).
 This is useful for dealing with ‘clogging’ or ‘choking’ of the paper filter if the ground coffee contains too many fines (or if you want an exceptionally ‘clean’ brew!).

 Benefits of Flat-bed Extraction